kaankoken/scripts/README.md

 # You could pass your sudo password with the "echo"
 echo 'sudoPassword' | sh remote-tunnelling.sh -a your-auth-token -d device-id-to-connect -o local-port-to-opened -p host-port -u username for ssh

-# If you already gave permission to your terminal just run
+# If you already permitted to your terminal just run

 sh remote-tunnelling.sh -a your-auth-token -d device-id-to-connect -o local-port-to-opened -p host-port -u username-for-ssh
 ```